-O FTEN, design of channel codes focuses on the optimization of performance on a specific channel such as the additive white Gaussian noise (AWGN) channel, or on average performance under a specific channel probability distribution, such as the Rayleigh fading channel.
-Powerful errorcorrecting codes such as turbo codes [1] and Low-Density Parity-Check (LDPC) codes [2] have been shown to operate within a dB of the Shannon limit on the AWGN channel.
+Often, design of channel codes focuses on the optimization of performance on a specific channel such as the additive white Gaussian noise (AWGN) channel, or on average performance under a specific channel probability distribution, such as the Rayleigh fading channel.
+Powerful error-correcting codes such as turbo codes [1] and Low-Density Parity-Check (LDPC) codes [2] have been shown to operate within a dB of the Shannon limit on the AWGN channel.
 Numerous turbo TCMs [3][4][5][6] have been designed to optimize average performance for space-time Rayleigh fading channels.
 Typically, recursive space-time trellis codes that satisfy the slow-fading criteria are used as constituent codes.
-These codes perform well on the average over the intended channel distribution.
+These codes perform well on the intended channel or distribution.
 However, the performance can degrade significantly over some specific channel realizations.